Location

 UKCEH will provide lunch and refreshments.

-We will ask learners to use their own vehicle (or using car sharing) to drive to the nearby sample sites.
+We will ask learners to use their own vehicle (or use car sharing) to drive to the nearby sample sites.